Weekend Reading – RRSP tips, why bonds, 4% rules, best decisions, looking to buy stocks and more!

 |401(k)||Group RRSP||Alphabet soup – always lots of forms to complete for any workplace or Group RRSP right?|

-I’m a big fan of The Sunday Investor and his newsletter.
-Recently, Geoff highlighted some bond ETFs to consider should you need those to stomach any stock market volatility.
+I’m a big fan of The Sunday Investor and Geoff who runs it – who highlighted some bond ETFs are sometimes helpful for those who need some antacid to stomach any stock market volatility.
+I would agree.

 Dale Roberts was back to try and make sense of the markets recently on MoneySense.
 On the subject of aforementioned bonds – he wrote:

 “But it’s no time to run away from bonds.
 Remember why we own them.
 They are risk managers for stocks.
 They are a key portfolio asset that should/could perform in a deflationary environment as well.”